Motivic classes of some classifying stacks: Preliminaries

 Given a $G$-torsor $T$ and a left $G$-space $F$, we may form the \term{contraction product} $T \contr{G} F$.
 This is defined as the quotient of the product $T \times F$ by the equivalence relation $(t\cdot g, x) \sim (t, g\cdot x)$ for any $g \in G$.
 The contraction product is locally isomorphic to $F$, and we call it the $F$-\term{fibration} associated to the torsor $T$.
 The torsor may be recovered by taking $\sIsom_G(T \contr{G} F, F)$, giving an equivalence of categories between $F$-fibrations with structure group $G$ and $G$-torsors.

-We recall some terminology and basic facts about groups of multiplicative type, the standard reference being \cite{SGA3III} exposé VIII--X. A more elementary treatment in the case where the base is affine is given in \cite{waterhouse1979}.
+We recall some terminology and basic facts about groups of multiplicative type, the standard reference being \cite[Exposé VIII--X]{SGA3III}.
+A more elementary treatment in the case where the base is affine is given in \cite{waterhouse1979}.

 Given a group $G$, we may consider its \term{Cartier dual}, which we denote by $\cd{G}$.
 This is defined as the sheaf $\sHom_{gr}(G, \GGm)$.
 By a \term{diagonalisable} group, we mean a finite product of groups $\mu_n$ of $n$-th roots of unity and multiplicative groups $\GGm$.
 These are exactly the Cartier duals of finitely generated abelian groups.
 A group which is diagonalisable after a finite étale base change is called a group of \term{multiplicative type}.
 If no base change is needed, the group is said to be \term{split}.
 Note that these definitions are less general than those given in \cite{SGA3III}.
 In particular, all our groups of multiplicative type are assumed to be isotrivial and of finite type.